Ocean Eyes (song): Composition and lyrical interpretation

 "Ocean Eyes" has a tempo of 145 beats per minute (BPM).
 The song is played in the key of E minor, while Eilish's vocals span a range of E_{3} to B_{5}.
-Critical commentary described "Ocean Eyes" as a pop, dream-pop, synth-pop, indie-pop, and R&B ballad.
-Laurence Day of The Line of Best Fit described the song having "sparse percussion" and "low-slung bass".
-He further mentions Eilish's vocals "are soft and melodic, dispersing amongst the effervescent synths".
+Critics described "Ocean Eyes" as a pop, alternative hip-hop, dream-pop, synth-pop, indie-pop, and R&B ballad.
+Laurence Day of The Line of Best Fit described it as having "sparse percussion" and "low-slung bass", adding that Eilish's vocals "are soft and melodic, dispersing amongst the effervescent synths".
 Writing for i-D, Mathias Rosenzweig described the song as an "unhurried, minimalist beats and lush synths, reminiscent of ocean waves on a dreary grey day".
+Eilish uses her soprano voice in the track.

-Mathias Rosenzweig of Vogue stated that Eilish compares "love to falling off a cliff" and that she is "surrounded by the warlike intensity of napalm skies" and further says it's "a profound description for a 14-year-old, and it's led to an enormous amount of interest in her debut song—as well as the singer herself.
-Rosenzweig mentions the song has "airy soprano vocals [that] also conjure up thoughts of the ocean washing over the song's mellow percussion and minimalist synths.
-The song's maturity paired with a few childish ideals—she sings, for example, that love is 'no fair'—struck a chord.
+Mathias Rosenzweig of Vogue stated that Eilish compares "love to falling off a cliff" and that she is "surrounded by the warlike intensity of napalm skies" and further says it's "a profound description for a 14-year-old, and it's led to an enormous amount of interest in her debut song—as well as the singer herself".
+Rosenzweig mentions that the song has "airy soprano vocals [that] also conjure up thoughts of the ocean washing over the song's mellow percussion and minimalist synths", adding that its "maturity paired with a few childish ideals—she sings, for example, that love is 'no fair'—struck a chord".
 Claudia Willen of Insider stated that lyrically, "Ocean Eyes" is about a "dreamy love letter to a crush with ocean eyes": "I've been watchin' you for sometime/Can't stop staring at those ocean eyes/Burning cities and napalm skies/Fifteen flares inside those ocean eyes/Your ocean eyes".